 - To do this, select the desired profile in the left-hand column of the management console and click Assign.

-- Now select the users, group templates or devices to whom you want to assign this profile.
+- Now select the users, groups or devices to whom you want to assign this profile.

 Note!
-You can also assign the profiles under Control Panel→ Users or Group Templates.
+You can also assign the profiles under Administration→ Users or Groups.